EvandroLG/Feed/README.md

 # Feed
-Library that makes easy to parse an RSS feed in your client-side.
+Library that makes easy to parse a RSS feed in your client-side.

 `Feed` calls [YQL](https://developer.yahoo.com/yql/) internally.